MeghaGajbhiye/PSFT-Workshop/Lab100/LabGuide100.md

 ![](./images/ci1.png "")

-4. You should shortly get an email with login details.
+4. You should shortly get an email with the login details.